Proto-Austronesian language: Voice system

 The Austronesian languages of Taiwan, Borneo, Madagascar and the Philippines are also well known for their unusual morphosyntactic alignment, which is known as the symmetrical voice (also known as the Austronesian alignment).
 This alignment was also present in the Proto-Austronesian language.
 Unlike Proto-Austronesian, however, Proto-Oceanic syntax does not make use of the focus morphology present in Austronesian-aligned languages such as the Philippine languages.
 In the Polynesian languages, verbal morphology is relatively simple, while the main unit in a sentence is the phrase rather than the word.

 Below is a table of John Wolff's Proto-Austronesian voice system from Blust (2009:433).
 Wolff's "four-voice" system was derived from evidence in various Formosan and Philippine languages.

-However, Ross (2009) notes that what may be the most divergent languages, Tsou, Rukai, and Puyuma, are not addressed by this reconstruction, which therefore cannot claim to be alignment system of the protolanguage of the entire family.
+However, Ross (2009) notes that what may be the most divergent languages, Tsou, Rukai, and Puyuma, are not addressed by this reconstruction, which therefore cannot claim to be the alignment system of the protolanguage of the entire family.
 He calls the unit to which this reconstruction applies Nuclear Austronesian.